-When not making art, I love nature and being outside, exploring the urban landscape of Atlanta, music and spending time with my smoldering wife, our one year old son and our two ridiculously spoiled dogs.
+When not making art, Ryan enjoys nature and being outside, exploring the urban landscape of Atlanta, live music and spending time with his wife, one year old son and two spoiled dogs.

 What does Foundry 43 mean?